okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-user-access/main/index.md

 ### Authentication policies

-Use authentication policies to specify the requirements for accessing applications after a user has established an Okta session.
-With authentication policies, you customize the required authentication factors used for each application in your org.
+Use authentication policies to specify the requirements for accessing apps after a user has established an Okta session.
+With authentication policies, you customize the required authentication factors used for each app in your org.
 Use the [`okta_app_signon_policy`](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_signon_policy) and [`okta_app_signon_policy_rule`](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_signon_policy_rule) resources to manage authentication policies with Terraform.

-Authentication policies have no priority order, because every application in your org uses exactly one authentication policy.
+Authentication policies have no priority order, because every app in your org uses exactly one authentication policy.
 Multiple apps can use the same authentication policy.
 Okta provides some preset policies with standard sign-in requirements, including a default policy automatically assigned to new apps.

 Rules within an authentication policy have a priority order.
 Each authentication policy has a default, catch-all rule that applies to all users.
 This default rule has the lowest priority.